 Principal photography on The Hunger Games began in May 2011 in North Carolina, and continued to September.

 The youth-camp leader, together with seven or eight other adults, abandoned the students to their fate, commandeering the ferry and fleeing without making any attempt to save anyone.
-Desperate calls from mobile phones to police and parents brought no help, as the slaughter continued for over an hour.
-In the ultimate symbol of abandonment, press helicopters were hovering over the island, filming the action, long before any help arrived – security forces landing on the island only after Breivik had communicated his readiness to surrender.
+Desperate calls from mobile phones to police and parents brought no help.
+The slaughter continued for over an hour.
+Press helicopters were hovering over the island, filming the action, long before any help arrived – security forces landing on the island only after Breivik had communicated his readiness to surrender.

-The island in a freezing lake.
-Silence except for gunshots and screams, as this cohort of young recruits is ritually decimated.
-Then loud blades overhead, where a press helicopter hovers waiting to film your death.
-Your friends sprawled or curled up dead on the shore.
-Bullets tearing through the water.
-It is hard to image any greater sense of abandonment.
+It is hard to imagine a greater sense of abandonment.
 As one character in Battle Royale says, “Someone will come, because of the gunshots.”
 Her friend answers, “No one is going to save you.
 That’s just life.”

-Three weeks later, the trial of Anders Behring Breivik began, continuing under intense public interest until its conclusion on 22nd June 2012.
-Breivik took an uncompromising stance, refusing to recognise the authority of the court or to show any remorse for his actions, which he justified as politically necessary to oppose the planned deconstruction of Norwegian society through mass immigration: thus his targeting of the youth wing of the leftist Norwegian Labour Party.
+Three weeks later, the trial of Anders Behring Breivik began, continuing until 22nd June.
+Breivik refused to recognise the authority of the court or to show any remorse for his actions, which he justified as politically necessary to oppose the planned deconstruction of Norwegian society through mass immigration: that’s why he targeted of the youth wing of the leftist Norwegian Labour Party.
 In an inversion of the usual pattern, the prosecution pushed for a verdict of insanity, while Breivik and his defence team opposed it, demanding the court recognise the distinction between ‘clinical insanity’ and ‘political extremism’.
-Breivik himself expressed contempt for any legal process that did not result in either death or acquittal.
+Breivik himself expressed contempt for any legal process that did not result either in death or acquittal.
 He admitted all offences, and proudly confessed that he had intended to kill everyone on the island – but pleaded not guilty on the grounds of political ‘necessity’.

 Breivik’s political speeches and callous comportment during the trial and the police reconstruction of his murders on the island did much to discredit and paralyse nationalist concerns about multiculturalism and mass immigration.
-Breivik published a ‘manifesto’ on Facebook, full of anti-Moslem rants and plagiarised passages from the Unabomber’s manifesto published in the New York Times in 1995.
+Breivik published a ‘manifesto’ on Facebook, full of anti-Moslem rants and plagiarised passages from the Unabomber’s manifesto published in the The Washington Post in 1995.
 Curiously, this was only uploaded, according to Dammegård, after Breivik’s arrest.

 Sentence was passed on 24th August 2012.
 Breivik was adjudged sane and sentenced to indefinite detention.